grimmfieber/vector-lib-cpp/README.md

 # someCppWorksOfMine
-#there will be my projects that I work on while I was taking cpp lecture
+#there will be my projects that I work on while I was taking cpp lecture in university
-#before you criticize remind that I coded those file while I was freshman
+before you criticize remind that when I coded these file I was a freshman